How to use Wagn

 There is very little "howto" involved in compound names themselves.
 All you have to do is use a "+" in the name, and you're using compound names.

-In general, we do not recommend requiring butterflies (casual site visitors) or Eagle (content editors) to understand the core concepts of compound names.
+In general, we do not recommend requiring butterflies (casual site visitors) or eagles (content editors) to understand the core concepts of compound names.
 Most visitors shouldn't have to know what a "card" is, much less how to structure its name.

 Compound names become powerful when you start using them in patterned ways.
 To do so, you will need to learn about structure.